 - All Alabama landlords of any building constructed before 1978 must notify tenants of the potential existence of lead-based hazards.

 - Landlords must disclose to the tenant in writing the name and address of the person in charge of managing the premises and the owner of the property.

 Alabama landlords can request up to one month’s rent as a security deposit from tenants.
 Pet deposits and other additional fees are allowed as well.
 Landlords are required to return a tenant’s security deposit within 60 days of termination of the lease (§ 35-9A-201).

 Landlord Right of Entry

-- Emergency entry without notice is permitted.
-Emergency entry includes if there is a fire, serious water leak, or another serious health or safety issue.
-(Ala.
-Code § § 35-9A-303)
+Alabama law requires landlords to give at minimum two days’ notice before entering the property for maintenance and repair purposes.
+Emergency entry without notice is permitted.
+The emergency entry includes if there is a fire, serious water leak, or another serious health or safety issue (§ 35-9A-303).

 Small Claims Court

-- Alabama tenants may sue their landlord in small claims court for up to $6,000 after a landlord fails to return a deposit.
-(Guide to Alabama Small Claims Courts)
+Alabama tenants may sue their landlord in small claims court for up to $6,000 after a landlord fails to return a deposit (Guide to Alabama Small Claims Courts).

 If you want to acquaint yourself with Alabama landlord and tenant obligations, check out The Alabama Tenants’ Handbook, which will help clarify any outstanding rental questions.